Faeshal/Faeshal.github.io/source/_posts/Strapi-Headless-CMS.md

 # 'my-project' is the name of your Strapi project
 ```

-follow the prompt to choose your favorite Database & root user.
+follow the prompt to choose your favorite Database & creating root user.
 After finising instalation you will get default codebase like this.

 ![](https://i.postimg.cc/SsN6w4FK/Screenshot-2023-11-24-at-7-31-16-PM.png)